 The other way, at least if you need an editing program for regular use, is to choose an editing program that you like and either buy the permanent license or pay a monthly fee for using the software.

 What to look for in video editing software?

 The first thing you should check is whether the company offers a free trial or not.
 A free trial is definitely a useful thing, because it gives you the chance to test the program before buying a license or subscribing to any kind of plan.
 It is also the best idea if you just need a video editing program for a one-time project, as it makes no sense to invest money if you can find a way around that.

 In terms of capabilities, you should look for programs that can support 4K videos, as even most phones these days can shoot in 4K.
 Also aim for software that supports all the common video formats, from MP4 to AVI, MOV, etc. The more, the better.
 If you are into sports and action videos and you use your GoPro a lot, you also need to be able to edit those kinds of videos, to correct all those shaky footages.

 There are other aspects to consider when choosing a video editing program, too, depending on your needs and preferences.
-Read more on what to look for in a video editing program.

 What is VideoPad?

 VideoPad is a video editing program developed by NCH Software.
 NCH Software is an Australian company that specializes in software solutions.
 It was founded in 1993 and also has an office in Colorado, US.